 Automated Reserves System (ARES) manages course reserves including electronic reserves and physical reserve requests.
-Maintained and operated by the Integrated Document Delivery (IDD) department, the ARES database differs from Blackboard as it is supported by USC Libraries staff to manage physical and electronic reserve requests available from library resources.
+Maintained and operated by the Integrated Document Delivery (IDD) department, the ARES database differs from Blackboard as it is supported by USC Libraries staff to manage physical and electronic reserve requests obtainable and available from library resources.

 You can access ARES at:

 ARES is a single point access for instructors and students for online reserve services which can include articles from journals or periodicals or book chapters.
 In ARES, instructors can:

 - Create a course site(s) within ARES to centralize their physical and electronic reserves access for students

 - Submit physical reserve requests (book, personal book copies, DVDs, etc.) for their course(s)

 - Submit electronic reserve requests for articles, book chapters, and other materials from library resources*